alecolson-ms/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-cli.md

 ---
-title: 'Quickstart: Create a mesh network topology with Azure Virtual Network Manager via the Azure CLI'
+title: 'Quickstart: Create groups of virtual networks, and apply mesh network topology with Azure Virtual Network Manager via the Azure CLI'
-description: Use this quickstart to learn how to create a mesh network topology with Virtual Network Manager using the Azure CLI.
+description: Use this quickstart to learn how create groups of virtual networks, and create a mesh network topology with Virtual Network Manager using the Azure CLI.
 author: mbender-ms
 ms.author: mbender
 ms.service: virtual-network-manager